Rock Steady (Aretha Franklin song)

-"Rock Steady" is a song written and performed by Aretha Franklin and released in 1971, from the album Young, Gifted and Black.
-The single reached the #9 spot on the Billboard Hot 100 charts that same year.
-It also peaked at #2 on the Best Selling Soul Singles chart.
-The original A-side, a rendition of the song "Oh Me Oh My (I'm a Fool for You Baby)", peaked at #73 on the Billboard Hot 100 and #9 on the Best Selling Soul Singles chart.
+"Rock Steady" is a song written and performed by American singer-songwriter Aretha Franklin, released in October 1971, from her eighteenth album, Young, Gifted and Black (1972).
+The single reached the No. 9 spot on the Billboard Hot 100 charts that same year.
+It also peaked at No. 2 on the Best Selling Soul Singles chart.
+The original A-side, a rendition of the song "Oh Me Oh My (I'm a Fool for You Baby)" peaked at No. 73 on the Billboard Hot 100 and No. 9 on the Best Selling Soul Singles chart.